Kelly Clarkson Reveals Huge News About Her Talk Show

 The comments section was full of excited messages as fans shared their joy that the series will be sticking around.

 “Congrats Kelly!!
-We hope for many more years of your awesomeness!!,” one fan commented alongside two sets of double hearts, clapping hands, and a confetti cannon.
+We hope for many more years of your awesomeness!!” one fan commented alongside two sets of double hearts, clapping hands, and a confetti cannon.

 “YAY!
 Congrats!!!
-Love you and your show!,” another comment read with the same emoji.
+Love you and your show!” another comment read with the same emoji.

-“Keep up the good work, can’t wait for two more seasons of kellyoke!,” a third fan wrote.
+“Keep up the good work, can’t wait for two more seasons of kellyoke!” a third fan wrote.

 “The only good thing I have heard lately.
-Congratulations!,” a fourth comment read.
+Congratulations!” a fourth comment read.

 The upload amassed almost 50,000 views and more than 11,700 likes, with over 300 comments written in 15 hours.